 Sensorium is a humble brunch spot operated by Indonesian Chef William Salim.
 Located on one of the coolest streets around, Pantai Batu Bolong, Sensorium is always full of brunch seekers lining up for their fun and delicious options.
 They described their food as modern “Australasian” Fusion, serving tasty combinations such as the Korean Scrambled egg and the famous Textural of Mushrooms.

 One unique dish inspired by the local instant noodle “Indomie” is the Brunch Ramen-Dry, made with perfectly-cooked noodles that burst Umami upon the first bite.
 Despite its relatively limited sittings, Sensorium has successfully managed to keep everything from the service, affordability, and food on point.
-But the Bacon, egg, and cheese on a roll is still one of my favorites for a simple breakfast.
+But the Bacon, egg, and cheese on a roll is still one of my favorites for a simple breakfast in Bali.

 Milk & Madu Cafe

-Milk & Madu serves an all-day breakfast with 3 locations in Berawa, Canggu, and Ubud.
+Milk & Madu serves an all-day breakfast with 3 Bali locations: Berawa, Canggu, and Ubud.
 Known as one of the first establishments offering a wide variety of brunch options in Bali, Milk & Madu has become an institution here.